weaveworld/Weaveworld/demo/simple-todo/README.md

 ...
 ```

 In the `.js` file, let's register a "type-handler".
-(The "assignment" performs the registration.)
+(Registration uses the format of an assignment.)
 The name of the type-handler is given by the `$name` field.
 In the type-handler, we define the `todoDelete` event-handler, as a simple function.